Martin Lukov

-Martin Lukov (Мартин Луков; born 5 July 1993) is a Bulgarian professional footballer who plays as a goalkeeper for Cypriot club Karmiotissa.
+Martin Lukov (Мартин Луков; born 5 July 1993) is a Bulgarian professional footballer who plays as a goalkeeper for Levski Sofia.

 Career

 Dunav Ruse

 Lukov joined Dunav Ruse in the summer of 2015, while the team was competing in the second division.
 He became a first choice goalkeeper immediately and played a crucial role during the season, as his team won the league and were promoted to the Bulgarian First League for the first time after a twenty-five year absence.

 After the very first fixtures of the 2016-17 season, Lukov contributed heavily under the goalpost for Dunav's surprising five wins and two draws in the first seven rounds.
 In the match against Beroe Stara Zagora on 18 September 2016, he became Dunav's goalkeeper with the most minutes without conceding a goal, with 456 minutes, a record previously held by Ivan Ivanov during the club's tenure in the 1963-64 A Group season.

 On 13 April 2017 it was confirmed that Lukov had sustained a serious injury and would be out of action for at least 6 months, thus missing the remainder of the 2016-17 season.
 On 13 October 2017 it was announced that Lukov will rejoin the team trainings, being completely ready to return to action.
 Lukov left the club in June 2018.